Boeing, U.S. Navy working on fixes for F/A-18 pilot oxygen issues

-WASHINGTON (Reuters) - Boeing Co (BA.N) and the U.S. Navy this week said they had implemented a series of measures to address a rise in health issues reported by Boeing F/A-18 and EA-18G fighter jet pilots, including a redesign of the jets’ oxygen generation system.
+WASHINGTON, Feb 12 (Reuters) - Boeing Co and the U.S. Navy this week said they had implemented a series of measures to address a rise in health issues reported by Boeing F/A-18 and EA-18G fighter jet pilots, including a redesign of the jets’ oxygen generation system.

 Dan Gillian, who runs Boeing’s F/A-18E/F and EA-18G programs, told Reuters that the company had implemented a series of changes since 2009 when the Navy noticed a rise in health reports linked to insufficient oxygen, depressurization or other factors present during flight.